sdsdkkk/sdsdkkk.github.io/_posts/2021-12-19-isp-uptime-checker-util.markdown

 We're using Python 3 to implement the job, as it's readily available in the [Raspbian OS](https://www.raspbian.org/) installation used for the Raspberry Pi device.

 I decided to use [ping3](https://pypi.org/project/ping3/) package for performing network connection checks using ICMP protocol instead of running `ping` system command in the implementation.
 Initially, I planned to do my own connectivity checker implementation using [Scapy](https://scapy.net/) and simply try to initiate a three-way handshake up to the SYN/ACK response in order to check if the host is reachable with minimum network packet overhead.
-But in the end I decided not to, because sending abnormal TCP package continuously to the hosts might be detected as a suspicious activity by their security system.
+But in the end I decided not to, because sending abnormal TCP packets continuously to the hosts might be detected as a suspicious activity by their security system.

 # Implementation